The only known Black British man to have fought against fascism in the Spanish Civil War

 Charlie’s later life (1946-1993)

 By the time Charlie Hutchison had left the British military in 1946, he had spent almost 10 years continuously fighting fascist movements across the world.
 When he returned to the UK he moved back to London and married a fellow communist Patricia Holloway in 1947.
 The couple had many children and lived the rest of their lives happily married in the south of England.
-Charlie continued his work as a lorry driver and spent the rest of his life as a communist activist, trade union activist, and also became involved in both nuclear disarmament campaigns and anti-apartheid activism.
+Charlie worked various jobs his later life, spending his remaining years as a communist activist, trade union activist, and even played a role as a committee member for the successful campaign to raise a memorial to the International Brigade in London’s Jubilee Gardens.
 He died in Bournemouth Hospital in March 1993, leaving behind a family which continues to be deeply proud of his accomplishments.

 Legacy – War Memorial (2017)